Pullapart: Scoring system

+For Teignbridge areas A and B in 2001 this was 8.04 (32.16% / 4), and for their communal area C it was 5.36 (32.16% / 6).
+These scores are out of a maximum of 100 (for frictionless “green” kerbside packaging into just one collection bin or bag).

 Awards for the scheme

 PullApart is considered to be of “Environmental Best Practice” by The Green Organisation.

 Comparison with other efforts

 Worldwide there are broader packaging scoring systems that address the full environmental impact of packaging.
 Recycling being one factor, other vital considerations include the use of recycled materials in the package, avoidance of toxic substances, minimization of packaging, effects on atmosphere (greenhouse gas, VOC, etc.), use of renewable resources, etc. Efforts involve methodologies such as life cycle assessment to inventory the all environmental impacts and factors.

 There are many Sustainability metrics and indices, some specifically for packaging.